gbowerman/wordtools/README.md

 ![Image of Wordtools web UI](./images/wordtools-ui.png)

-There are more efficient ways to load and index a dictionary style list of words than to use a database server, but the purpose of this app is to demonstrate a simple micro-service architecture.
+There are more efficient ways to load and index a dictionary style list of words than to use a database server, but the purpose of this app was to demonstrate a simple micro-service architecture.
 Each layer is implemented as a container, can be deployed as a set of inter-related containers in a pod, and scaled horizontally as needed.

 To run the app you can simply download _docker-compose.yml_ and run _docker-compose up -d_ to get the containers from Docker Hub and run them.
 Alternatively you can adapt the build script and Dockerfiles for your own purposes and create your own app.